 - Miami International Airport (MIA)

 - New York (JFK)

 - San Francisco International Airport (SFO)

 When it’s close to boarding time, make sure you’re near the gate.
-If you feel need assistance, like a different seat or more time to board, tell the gate agent at this point.
+If you feel you need assistance, like a different seat or more time to board, speak to the gate agent.

 Wheelchair assistance is available if you need it.
-The Air Carrier Access Act (ACA) requires airlines to let you use your wheelchair, mobility scooter, or walker to the aircraft boarding door, where they will then gate check it, and return it to you upon arrival.
-The airport will arrange an aisle seat for you, too.
+The Air Carrier Access Act (ACA) requires airlines to let you use your wheelchair, mobility scooter or walker as far as the aircraft boarding door, where they will then gate check it and return it to you upon arrival.
+The airline will arrange an aisle seat for you, too.

-And if you feel like you need it, call the airline in advance to arrange a wheelchair to help you through the airport.
-Airlines have a number you can call to arrange this.
-Try to call for this accommodation at least 48 hours before departure so they airline can take care of you when you arrive.
+If you feel like you need it, call the airline in advance to arrange for a wheelchair to help you through the airport.
+Try to call for this accommodation at least 48 hours before departure.

 |Airport||Accessible Restrooms||Handicap Parking||Wheelchair Service|